Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Think about your energy expenditure throughout your day and where you can cut back.
 How many lights are on in your living space or office right now?
 Do they all need to be on?

-During the day, sit by a window and use natural sunlight rather than electricity for your lighting needs.
+During the day, sit by a window and use natural sunlight rather than electricity for lighting.
 Unplug your electronics when you’re not using them, as they can use energy and drain power even when turned off.

 11. Change up Your Carnivore Diet